Rethinking the Learning Paradigm for Facial Expression Recognition: Related Work

 \subsection{Partial Label Learning}

-Partial Label Learning (PLL) is an important category of weakly supervised learning methods in which each object has multiple candidate labels, but only one of them is the ground-truth label.
+Partial Label Learning (PLL) is a key weakly supervised learning method, where each object has multiple candidate labels, but only one of them is the ground-truth label.
 It is mainly divided into average-based and identification-based methods.
-The most intuitive solution is average-based methods, which generally consider each label to be equally important during training time, and make predictions by averaging the output of all candidate labels~\cite{hullermeier2006learning,zhang2015solving}.
-Others~\cite{cour2011learning, zhang2016partial} utilize a parametric model to maximize the average scores of candidate labels minus that of non-candidate labels.
-The identification-based methods normally maximize the output of the most likely candidate labels to disambiguate the ground-truth label.
-Some typical methods mainly include maximum margin criterion~\cite{yu2016maximum}, graph-based~\cite{wang2021adaptive}.
-With the development of deep learning, more network structures~\cite{feng2019partial,wen2021leveraged} emerge, which rely on the output of the model itself to disambiguate the candidate label sets.
-Some researchers argue~\cite{liu2012conditional,zhang2022semi,lyu2019gm} that data points closer in feature space are more likely to be classified as the same label, which relies on a good feature representation.
-PICO~\cite{wang2022pico} reconciles PLL-based label disambiguation and feature representation based on contrastive learning.
+The intuitive, average-based methods generally consider each label to be equally important during training and predict by averaging the output of all candidate labels~\cite{hullermeier2006learning,zhang2015solving}.
+Other studies~\cite{cour2011learning, zhang2016partial} use parametric models to maximize differences between the average scores of candidate labels and those of non-candidate labels.
+Identification-based methods normally maximize the output of the most likely candidate labels in order to disambiguate the ground-truth label, mainly by maximum margin criterion~\cite{yu2016maximum} or graph-based approaches~\cite{wang2021adaptive}.
+Deep learning advances lead to the emergence of network structures~\cite{wen2021leveraged, feng2019partial}, rely on model output to disambiguate candidate label sets.
+Some researchers claim~\cite{liu2012conditional,zhang2022semi,lyu2019gm, wu2022revisiting} that nearby data points in the feature space tend to share the same label, emphasizing the importance of a robust feature representation.
+PICO~\cite{wang2022pico} reconciles PLL-based label disambiguation and feature representation through contrastive learning.
 However, elaborately designed data augmentation is essential due to its sensitivity to positive sample selection.
 Another drawback of contrastive learning in FER is that the high inter-class similarity of facial expressions makes it hard to obtain robust feature representations.